Reverse Engineering

 Same T-stop (T5.6) and close focus with all the effects.
 Well controlled, good contrast in a difficult situation and decent flare.
 Overall very exciting results.
 I like a lens you can push, that does not fall apart and behave erratically when you do.

-So, a good lens, maybe even a superior budget cine lens, much like the Spectrum or even Hope lenses.
+So, a good lens, maybe even a superior budget cine lens, much like the Spectrum or even Hope series.
 A keeper and enough I feel in this space.
 I may still add the Hope 16mm to the set as there is a big hole to fit it in, but maybe not.

 If I get another lens it may even be the 35 T1.05 Vision.